 Elaine is a tiny city located in the state of Arkansas.
 With a population of 456 people and just one neighborhood, Elaine is the 235th largest community in Arkansas.

-Elaine is a blue-collar town, with 49.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Elaine, you'll notice that it is more blue-collar than most other communities in America.
+49.33% of Elaine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Elaine is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Elaine who work in office and administrative support (12.00%), law enforcement and fire fighting (12.00%), and healthcare suport services (10.67%).

 The per capita income in Elaine in 2022 was $23,010, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $92,040 for a family of four.
 However, Elaine contains both very wealthy and poor people as well.